olejiksa/crossword-creator-ios/README.md

 # Crossword Creator
-The Cocoa program to research the degrees of freedom distribution of particles
+The iOS entertaining app that helps to spend time creating or solving crosswords

 - AirPrint support
 - Algorithmic crossword generation